 At this point, is there a need to convert Flash-based e-learning courses to HTML5?
 The answer is yes.
 The reason for this may be that Flash based courses do not run on iPads, android tabs, or other latest mobile devices but when they are converted to HTML5, then they are easily accessible on all modern devices.

 Is There a Need to Convert Flash to HTML5?

 The incompatibility of Flash-based e-learning with operating systems of latest mobile devices such as iOS has paved way to using HTML5.
 HTML5 enables courses to be easily accessed in iPads, iPhones, and other devices, as it is compatible with modern browsers and advanced devices.
 One of the biggest advantages of using HTML5 is that almost all the e-learning authoring tools are compatible with it, making it easy to deliver e-learning courses on multiple devices.

 Unlike Flash, HTML5 does not need plugins to access audio, video, and interactivities in the compatible browsers.
 Video and audio tags, canvas elements, and scalable vector graphics (SVG) make it even more versatile to bring out rich graphical and multimedia content on web.

-In the fast-paced competitive business edge today, organizations may have to take quick decisions related to product upgradations, new launches, and so on.
+In the fast-paced competitive business today, organizations may have to take quick decisions related to product upgrades, new launches, and so on.
 So, imparting training to employees on a quick note may become a challenge.
-The conventional Flash courses may not be suitable to address the just-in-time training need.
-So, using HTML5 is the right choice, as it enables training content to be accessible on multiple devices resulting in companies meeting their employee training needs.
+Conventional Flash courses may not be suitable to address the just-in-time training need.
+Using HTML5 is the right choice, as it enables training content to be accessible on multiple devices, resulting in companies meeting their employee training needs.

 An essential aspect to be considered is the need to analyze the existing Flash content for conversion and storyboarding, and opting for the right authoring tool to convert the course.